taejin5314/spotify-clone/README.md

 ## Project link

 Below link is the address of my project which is deployed.
-Make sure that you have an actual spotify account and playlists in your account.
+Make sure that you have an actual spotify account and playlists in it.

 https://spotify-clone-8b69b.web.app/